-High Asset Divorces vs. Typical Contested Divorces in Florida
+High Asset Divorces vs. Typical Contested Divorces

 Divorcing under the best circumstances can be complicated and stressful.
 When high assets or wealth is the focus of a divorce, the process to settlement generally takes more time.
 High asset divorces differ in numerous ways from typical divorces and we’ve outlined a few of these differences for you below.
 Similarities like high conflict and increased emotions can be heightened in either case but high net worth divorces often carry a great deal of stress.
 Hiring an experienced divorce attorney will be your very best asset in both contested divorces or high net worth divorces.

 Equitable Distribution in High Net Worth Divorces

 In Florida, equitable distribution presumes an equal distribution of assets between spouses.
 In a high asset divorce, the landscape of distribution can change somewhat and the legal battle over what the equal and “fair” division of assets can become quite complex.
 The unequal distribution of assets in both a typical contested divorce and a high net worth divorce is governed under Section 61.075 of the Florida Statutes.
 If one or both parties have high net worth your divorce attorney must be experienced in representing wealthy clients.

 Comparison of High Net Worth Divorce vs. Typical Contested Divorce

 Prenuptial agreements – As a seasoned high net worth divorce attorney, it’s been my experience that when one or the other spouse has high net worth, they frequently bring prenuptial agreements to the table.
 Prenuptial agreements are generally absent in standard divorces.